MarcelKueck/murph-concept/project-knowledge-base.md

 We have successfully completed the project initialization phase.
 The Project Manager has created a detailed project timeline with specific tasks, dependencies, and milestones.
 The UI/UX Design Agent has created a comprehensive design system with detailed component guidelines, color palette, typography, spacing system, and animation principles following Apple-like design principles.
 The Frontend Development Agent has set up the Next.js 15 project structure with TypeScript, Tailwind CSS configuration according to the design system specifications, and created the full folder structure with basic component placeholders.

-**MILESTONE 2: Core Building Blocks Progress 🟠**
+**MILESTONE 2: Core Building Blocks Status 🟠**

-We have made progress on the Week 2 tasks:
+We have made significant progress on the Week 2 tasks:
 1. Task 2.1: Mock Data Creation (Content & Localization Agent) ✅ - Completed on 2025-03-21
    - Developed comprehensive mock data for 10 patients, 8 medical students, 20 consultations, 15 documents, and 30 messages
    - Created realistic German profiles with diverse demographics and medical scenarios